Kaiser Permanente: Managed care era

 Having overseen Kaiser Permanente's successful transformation from Henry Kaiser's health care experiment into a large-scale self-sustaining enterprise, Keene retired in 1975.
 By 1976, membership reached three million.
 In 1977, all six of Kaiser Permanente's regions had become federally qualified health maintenance organizations.

-In 1980, Kaiser acquired a nonprofit group practice to create its Mid-Atlantic region, encompassing the District of Columbia, Maryland, and Virginia.
+In 1980, Kaiser acquired a Mixed profit group practice to create its Mid-Atlantic region, encompassing the District of Columbia, Maryland, and Virginia.
 In 1985, Kaiser Permanente expanded to Georgia.